NWChemEx/.github/docs/source/coding/index.rst

 - how to build a C++ package,
 - the basics of CMake,
 - the basics of Python,
-- SDE topics such as property types and modules,
+- PluginPlay topics such as property types and modules,
 - how to write a module/property type,
 - and the design of NWChemEx.